Feature request #11149

 I customize a print screen in GIMP to show you a draft image.

-#2 Updated by João Gaspar almost 3 years ago
+#2 Updated by João Gaspar about 3 years ago

 Hi Mathias, sorry for my delay in the answer.